 Insomnia & Autism

-Studies have suggested that sleep problems are associated with autistic behaviors and that between 50-80% of children with ASD suffer from insomnia, many more than normally developing children.
+Studies have suggested that sleep problems are associated with autistic behaviors and that between 50-80% of children with ASD suffer from insomnia, many more than typically developing children.

 Most of the sleep complaints are difficulty in falling asleep (=sleep onset) but also maintaining sleep due to irregular awakenings, both contributing to a shortened night sleep.
 People affected by ASD already have numerous difficulties engaging in social interaction, and lack of sleep can make this even worse by causing daytime impairments such as increased hyperactivity and irritability, greater anxiety and higher sensory sensitivity.